api3dao/old-api3-docs/docs/airnode/v0.4/grp-providers/tutorial/quick-deploy-gcp/README.md

 Run the following command to deploy the demo Airnode.
 Note that the version of `api3/airnode-deployer` matches the `nodeVersion` in the config.json file.

-If you deploy to GCP, the location of the credentials file will vary depending on which operating system you use.

 :::: tabs

 ::: tab Linux/Mac/WSL2